Adaptive Manipulation using Behavior Trees: Adaptive BT

+The subtrees for exit and recovery allow the robot to safely exit the current attempt, due to task success or preempting failure respectively.
+A \textit{ForceFailure} is wrapped around the recovery subtree to signal that the task is not yet complete and a re-attempt is required.

-Note that very little has been assumed concerning the implementation of the SelectStrategy node, or any of the nodes and subtrees within each strategy subtree.
-The designer has total freedom in the implementation of SelectStrategy, as well as the structure and implementation of each strategy subtree (so long as there is a concurrent checking of condition nodes alongside the execution of the strategy).
-Thus, the proposed adaptive BT design can be applied to a wide range of different problems and satisfy all manner of specifications and constraints.
+Very little has been assumed concerning the algorithm behind how the next strategy is selected, or the implementation of any of the subtrees within the strategy selector or condition monitor.
+The adaptive BT is thus highly modular, and generalizes to a wide range of different problems and can satisfy all manner of tasks, specifications and constraints; all that is required are the subtrees for the task and strategy.

-Note also that the proposed BT design can easily be added as a subtree within a greater BT structure, and is thus readily applicable to behavior-tree based robot task planning systems.
-The only required knowledge for adding the proposed design into a larger BT is that the subtree must be repeatedly ticked while \textit{Running} and will return \textit{Success} if the task was completed successfully and \textit{Failure} otherwise.
+The adaptive BT can easily be added as a subtree within a greater BT structure, and is thus readily applicable to existing BT-based robot task planning systems without major changes.
+The only required knowledge for adding the proposed design into a larger BT is that the adaptive BT must be repeatedly ticked while \textit{Running}, and will return \textit{Success} if the task was completed successfully and \textit{Failure} otherwise.

+The adaptive BT is designed to coordinate efficient selection, monitoring and switching of strategies, not the synthesis of the strategies themselves.
+The adaptive BT would synergize well with methods for the automatic synthesis of BTs \cite{RBTs, RBTs_2, BT_LTL, BT_PDDL, BT_RDL, BT_TAMP,BTsFromDemonstration, LegsAsManipulator,Jain2024,Zhou2024,Ao2024} to generate new strategies for it to use, but exploring this is beyond the scope of this work.